AUSTRIAN ALPS & BERLIN

 Heading out into what I thought was the country.
 Even Poland has bike paths.

 What looked like a small village in the distance turned out to be a Polish version of McMansions and urban sprawl.

-On the way back we got off the train at the multi-story, multi-direction main station.
+On the way back to Berlin we got off the train at the multi-story, multi-direction main station.
 It took some work, but I was finally able to locate the platform where tomorrow's ICE to Munich would depart from.
 We rode back to our hotel through the Tiergarten.First Previous Next Last

 After resting up back at our hotel, we returned the bikes to Stadt und Rad by the Zoological Garten station since our train the next day left from the main station and the rental shop didn't open early enough to turn them in and get to the station.
 When we turned them in, we had the shock of our life.
 Because of the lock and cable snafu, the owner refunded the entire 5 day rental fee for both bikes, 90E.

 We broke up the 1 mile walk back to the hotel by stopping at a small Turkish restaurant for supper.
 We both ordered the döner plate.
 The döner portions were so large that we were only able to finish one between us; so I had a tasty döner sandwich for lunch on the train to Salzburg the next day.